 Joint Deployment Plans (JDP's) are established for fisheries/areas considered a priority by the Commission and the Member States concerned.
-They can refer either to European Union waters for which a Specific Control and Inspection Programme (SCIP) has been adopted or to International waters under the competence of a Regional Fisheries Management Organisation

-(RFMO), where EFCA is requested to coordinate the implementation of the European obligations under an International Control and Inspection Scheme.
+They can refer either to European Union waters for which a Specific Control and Inspection Programme (SCIP) has been adopted or to International waters under the competence of a Regional Fisheries Management Organisation (RFMO), where EFCA is requested to coordinate the implementation of the European obligations under an International Control and Inspection Scheme.

-In 2020 (Jan-June) a JDP was undertaken in EU Waters Subdivisions 22-32 (Baltic Sea) with the participation of inspection services and assets from competent authorities in Germany, Denmark, Estonia, Finland, Latvia, Lithuania, Poland and Sweden.
+The most recent JDP report for the Baltic Sea (Subdivisions 22-32) covers the period January - December 2020.
+It involved the participation of inspection services and assets from competent authorities in Germany, Denmark, Estonia, Finland, Latvia, Lithuania, Poland and Sweden.